Thank you for joining Global Voices! This document explains our mission and how our community works.

 All stories published on Global Voices are promoted through our official Global Voices accounts on Facebook and Twitter.
 And many stories also get featured on our Tumblr page and our daily and weekly newsletter.
 If you have a specific request or query related to social media, you can send an email to our Outreach Editor firstname.lastname@example.org.

-GV encourages authors to promote their own work and the work of other GV community members; it helps drive traffic to our site and help us continue the important work of the organization.
+GV encourages contributors to promote their own work and the work of other GV community members; it helps drive traffic to our site and help us continue the important work of the organization.

 Being Part of the Community